fengxia41103/myblog/content/dev/kvm.md

     refcount bits: 16
 </pre>

-# Resize
+## Resize disk

 One caveat caught me is that snapshot using [backing file][3] inherits the maximum disk space from its base image.
 Looking at the output above, `virtual size` (`2.2G`) is the maxium disk space this image can grow to; `disk size` is just the `.img` file's size on disk when you do `ls -lh`.
-We want to increase base image's disk size and here is how-to.
+We want to increase base image's virtual size and here is how-to.

 [3]: https://wiki.qemu.org/Documentation/CreateSnapshot